Fieldwork

 Project Description:

 The site of Vasagård is located on the southern side of the island of Bornholm, Denmark.
 Vasagård is separated by the 100m Læså valley from two nearly identical Neolithic sites, and consists of a tomb system where a dolmen and a passage grave can be found close to the settlement.
 The grave system and causewayed enclosures are dated from c.
-3500 BC., and constitute the most north-eastern occurrence of this complex type in Europe.
-During the excavations of 2013-2017, almost three hundred broken and complete flat engraved stones were uncovered, marked with patterns of radiating straight lines.
+3500 BC, and constitute the most north-eastern occurrence of this complex type in Europe.
+During the excavations of 2013-2017, almost three hundred broken and complete flat, engraved stones were uncovered, marked with patterns of radiating straight lines.
 Named “sun stones” or “solar stones”, archaeologists from the Bornholm Museum have postulated that these artifacts were likely part of the rituals carried out by Neolithic sun-worshipping practitioners about 5,000 years ago.
-New excavations will help to increase and to improve the amount of information about the site and the Neolithic history of the Baltic region.
+New excavations will help to increase and to improve the amount of information about the site and the Neolithic Period in the Baltic region.

 Period(s) of Occupation: Neolithic Europe